DayvonAllen/go-concurrency-notes/processesAndThreads.md

     | 2 seconds        |       1000        | 2 milliseconds    |
     | 20 seconds       |      10,000       | 2 milliseconds    |

-- If there 1,000 threads it will take 2 seconds to complete 1 cycle(we will have to wait for 2 seconds for the next execution of threads), if there are 10,000 threads then it will take 20 seconds to complete 1 cycle(we will have to wait for 20 seconds for the next execution of threads).
+- If there are 1,000 threads it will take 2 seconds to complete 1 cycle(we will have to wait for 2 seconds for the next execution of threads), if there are 10,000 threads then it will take 20 seconds to complete 1 cycle(we will have to wait for 20 seconds for the next execution of threads).
   - In those cases the application will become less responsive.
-- Another issue is the stack size(typically it's 8MB), The OS gives a fixed stack size for each thread.
+- Another issue is the stack size(typically it's 8mb), The OS gives a fixed stack size for each thread.
 The actual size depends on the hardware.
-- If you have 8GB in memory(RAM) and the fixed stack size for each thread is 8MB then you can only create 1000 threads.
+- If you have 8gb in memory(RAM) and the fixed stack size for each thread is 8mb then you can only create 1000 threads.
 - The fixed stack size limits the number of threads that we can create to the amount of memory(RAM) that we have.
 - In summary:
   - C10K problem = as we scale up the number of threads, the scheduler cycle increases and the application can become less responsive.
+---